 Petascale, GPU, and cloud computing are transforming computational biology into an even more powerful tool for both medical and basic-science research.
 The mission of the Durrant lab is to develop broadly applicable, innovative computer-aided drug design (CADD) techniques and to apply those techniques to further infectious-disease, neurological, and cancer drug discovery.
 The biologically active molecules we identify also serve as small-molecule probes that shed light on protein function in cells.

 SMALL-MOLECULE LIGAND IDENTIFICATION

-We next use computational and experimental techniques to design small-molecule ligands--chemicals that bind to protein grooves and pockets--that can interfere with these proteins’ functions.
-By altering the activity of our protein targets, we aim to find new ways to treat disease and to learn more about basic microbiology.
+We use computational techniques to design small-molecule ligands--chemicals that bind to protein grooves and pockets--that can interfere with protein functions.
+By altering the activity of pharmacologically interesting protein targets, we aim to find new ways to treat disease and to learn more about basic microbiology.
 Computer-aided drug design (CADD) accelerates ligand identification by predicting protein binding in a computer.
 Using these predictions, scientists can test fewer molecules before finding one that is effective.

 We also develop improved ligand-identification methods that draw on computer docking, molecular dynamics simulations, and big-data/machine-learning.